Lumanu raises $12M to simplify business for the creator economy

 Raising money

 Origin Ventures led the round, with participation from Alumni Venture Group, Gaingles, and 500 Startups.
-The company also announced Origin Ventures vice president, Scott Stern, will join Lumanu’s board of directors.
+The company also announced Origin Ventures partner, Scott Stern, will join Lumanu’s board of directors.

 Christy Carlson Romano is a social media star, singer and actress best known for her roles in Even Stevens and voicing the title character in Kim Possible.
 She said in a statement that her passion of making YouTube videos for fans is also her business and the industry is not always set up in a way that supports creators.
 She said Lumanu has been invaluable to her by eliminating so many of the pain points on the back end that she – and every creator – commonly face when operating businesses.
 This type of support benefits all creators and helps build a stronger creator community in which everyone can participate, she said.